 Voting: The holders of the Class A common stock and the holders of the convertible Class B common stock shall at all times vote together as one class on all matters, including the election of directors, submitted to a vote or for the consent of the stockholders of the Company.
-Each holder of shares of convertible Class B common stock shall be entitled to sixteen and one half (16.5) votes for each share of convertible Class B common stock held as of the applicable date on any matter that is submitted to a vote or for the consent of the stockholders of the Company.
-Each holder of shares of Class A common stock shall be entitled to one (1) vote for each share of Class A common stock held as of the applicable date on any matter that is submitted to a vote or for the consent of the stockholders of the Company.
+Each holder of shares of convertible Class B common stock shall be entitled to 16.5 votes for each share of convertible Class B common stock held as of the applicable date on any matter that is submitted to a vote or for the consent of the stockholders of the Company.
+Each holder of shares of Class A common stock shall be entitled to one vote for each share of Class A common stock held as of the applicable date on any matter that is submitted to a vote or for the consent of the stockholders of the Company.

-Each share of convertible Class B common Stock was also convertible into sixteen and one half (16.5) fully paid and nonassessable shares of Class A Common Stock.
+Each share of convertible Class B common Stock was also convertible into 16.5 fully paid and nonassessable shares of Class A common stock.
 On October 6, 2022, the Company's Amended and Restated Certificate of Incorporation was amended to change the conversion ratio from 16.5 shares to 10 shares of Class A common stock.
 The voting rights remain unchanged.